knime/knime-python/org.knime.python3.nodes/documentation.md

 ## Registering Python extensions during development

-In order to register a Python extension you are developing, you can added to the `knime.python.extension.config` YAML explained above by adding a src property:
+In order to register a Python extension you are developing, you can add it to the `knime.python.extension.config` YAML explained above by adding a src property:
 ```yml
 id.of.your.dev.extension:
   src: path/to/your/extension